Levridge-Tory/LevridgeIntegrationDocs/docs/Integration-Overview.md

  - [Levridge CRM Remote Printing Service](./Levridge-CRM-Remote-Printing-Service.md)

 ## Environments Planning
 A standard D365 implementation is used when launching a Levridge environment plan.
-The D365 F&O System Requirements and what one needs to start a project are outlined in [Environments Planning](.\EnvironmentsPlanning.md).
+The D365 F&O System Requirements and what one needs to start a project are outlined in [Environment Planning](.\EnvironmentPlanning.md).

 ## Levridge Integration System Requirements
 - Azure App Registrations